zoiteki/shiren-1/content/items/weapons.md

 ## Overview

 - Increases damage Shiren deals while equipped
-- Some weapons have special abilities which can be fused with other weapons using a Fusion Pot
+- Some weapons have special abilities while equipped
+- These special abilities can be fused with other weapons using a Fusion Pot
   - There is no limit to the number of abilities a weapon can have, but duplicate abilities will not stack